emqx/emqx-docs/en_US/deploy/install-ubuntu.md

-# Install EMQX Enterprise on Ubuntu
+# Install EMQX on Ubuntu

 This page guides you on installing and starting EMQX on the Ubuntu system.